 Why do employees spend so much time simply recording time?
 Because the process isn’t easy or enjoyable.
 But while time tracking may never be fun, it is necessary and there are solutions to make the process more efficient.

-Time tracking software lets your employees click a button and automatically log time as they work.
+Employee time tracking software lets them click a button and automatically log time as they work.
 This removes the need for manually logging hours.
 It also helps you and your employees see which tasks time is being spent on.

-However, there is a stigma attached to time tracking software that you’ll have to dispel if you want to build and maintain employee trust.
-To do this, you can’t say something like It makes you more productive!
-Employees don’t care much about this.
-There are other tools that can make them more productive that don’t require them to install time tracking software.
+However, there is a negative stigma attached to time tracking software that you’ll have to dispel if you want to build and maintain two-way trust in your team.
+To do this, you’ll need to be transparent with your team (and your clients).

 After mentioning the direct impacts and benefits listed below, not only will most employees comply; some of them may even rally behind time tracking software.
 As you’ll see, it means less boring meetings, more frequent pay, and more flexibility.